LiRenTech/git-author-line/README.md

 Each default color configuration has a thoughtful design behind it:

-* **Blue (240° - Default/Refactor)**: Blue is VSCode's symbolic color, representing default commits.
+* **Blue**: Blue is VSCode's symbolic color, representing default commits.
 It also symbolizes innovation and the future, making it suitable for feature additions.
-* **Red (0° - Features)**: Red symbolizes danger, making it appropriate for bug fix commits.
+* **Red**: Red symbolizes danger, making it appropriate for bug fix commits.
-* **Green (120° - Documentation)**: Green is traditionally used for comments in code and represents safety.
+* **Green**: Green is traditionally used for comments in code and represents safety.
 Documentation changes are safe and non-intrusive, much like comments.
-* **Yellow (60° - Fixes)**: Yellow is a bright cautionary color that alerts other developers that this code has been refactored, making it suitable for refactor commits.
+* **Yellow**: Yellow is a bright cautionary color that alerts other developers that this code has been refactored, making it suitable for refactor commits.
-* **Purple (300° - Tests)**: Purple evokes mystery and exploration, reflecting the experimental and investigative nature of testing new functionality, making it appropriate for test commits.
+* **Purple**: Purple evokes mystery and exploration, reflecting the experimental and investigative nature of testing new functionality, making it appropriate for test commits.

 ---